verge-io/docs/docs/public/ProductGuide/vmexportvolume.md

 ## How To Configure VM Export

-Within the VergeIO volume configuration, there is an option to create a volume that contains an export of selected VMs.
+Within the VeregOS volume configuration, there is an option to create a volume that contains an export of selected VMs.
 This special volume can then be used to backup the VMs using 3^rd^ party backup software.
 This volume contains VM snapshots from the last time the VM Export was ran.
 <br>

 ### To configure this volume, follow these steps: